Spotlight:Tasmania

 Shaping Brand Tasmania

 What does it take to create a strong region, to communicate what it stands for, its identity and future ambitions?
 Place branding is the art and science to bring it all together, and Brand Tasmania has done a stellar job.
 The region's brand management is often referred to as example to follow, and rightly so.
+Below are a few of their most innovative and rewarding initiatives.

 Little Tasmanian